MustangProtocol/mustang-docs/docs/user-docs/borrowing-and-liquidations.md

 The liquidator can freely choose between two fallback liquidation modes for the debt exceeding the funds in the Stability Pool:

-1. Just-in-time (JIT) liquidation: the liquidator sends an amount of USND corresponding to the (remaining) debt in exchange for 105% of its nominal value in (staked) ETH.
+1. Just-in-time (JIT) liquidation: the liquidator sends an amount of USND corresponding to the (remaining) debt in exchange for 105% of its nominal value in ETH.
 2. Redistribution: the liquidator triggers a redistribution, through which the Trove's entire debt and collateral is redistributed to all fellow borrowers of the respective collateral market, in proportion to their own collateral amounts.
 Thus, the respective borrowers will receive a share of the liquidated collateral and see their debts increase proportionally.

 ### Shutdown Borrow Markets